Insert Stuff Here

 The last update of this page was: 23 March 2009.

-If you are interested in an editor for XML, in particular for text-orientated formats such as DocBook, then you should look at the Conglomerate editor.
-I provided some bug fixes and feature enhancements to the display widgets.
+If you are interested in an editor for XML, in particular for text-orientated formats such as DocBook, then you could look at the Conglomerate editor, as I provided some bug fixes and feature enhancements to the display widgets, but I believe it is long defunct.